 A. Please visit our How the NPS works on Wild and Scenic Rivers page under Guidance and Support, or visit rivers.gov.

 Q. Where can I find information about regulations and policies?

 A. NPS responsibilities for WSRs are described in Director's Order #46.
+For supporting documents of DO #46 visit the Wild and Scenic Rivers NPGallery Collection.
 Additional guidance specific to NPS is currently under development.
 Please visit rivers.gov for technical guidance available from the Interagency Wild and Scenic Rivers Coordinating Council.

 Some NPS prepared fact sheets you may be interested in:

 WSR Section 7 - Water Resources Project Restrictions